omarcortex/home/README.md

 # home
-This is my home folder on GitHub at GeneDx
+This is my home folder on GitHub at work.